hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param-flags">required for Dynamic Key type, required
         for OTP type, optional for CA type</span>
           (String)
           Default username for which a credential will be generated.
 When the endpoint 'creds/' is used without a username, this value will be used as default username.
+Its recommended to create individual roles for each username to ensure absolute isolation between usernames.

           For the CA type, if you wish this to be a valid principal, it must also be in `allowed_users`.
       </li>
       <li>
         <span class="param">cidr_list</span>